 - Bok Choy: Bok Choy is a great addition to the flavorful noodles.
 Bok Choy is a common vegetable in Korean cuisine, and its mild flavor pairs well with the bold flavors of the spicy sauce.

-- Meat: Different kind of meat, beef or chicken, can be great to switch up the recipe.
+- Meat: Different kinds of meat, beef or chicken, can be great to switch up the recipe.
 Tofu works well too.

 What to Serve with Korean Spicy Noodles